Stevie Thompson: Wisconsin Herd (2019–2020)

 On October 28, 2019, Thompson was named to the training camp roster of the Wisconsin Herd of the NBA G League.
 He played in three games for the team.

 Erie Bayhawks (2020)

 On February 4, 2020, Thompson was signed by the Erie BayHawks of the G League.
 He played in one game for the team.
 He was waived on February 14.

 Stella Azzurra Roma (2020–2021)

-Thompson signed with Stella Azzurra Roma of the Serie B Basket on August 1, 2020.
+Thompson signed with Stella Azzurra Roma of the Serie A2 Basket on August 1, 2020.
 In 2020–21 he averaged 21.4 points (3rd in the league), 5.4 rebounds, and 2.1 steals (leading the league) per game.

 Reggio Emilia (2021–2022)

-On July 16, 2021, Thompson signed in the highest Italian competition, in the Serie A for Reggio Emilia a two years contract with exit option in 2022.
+On July 16, 2021, Thompson signed in the highest Italian competition, in the Serie A and the Fiba Europe Cup for Reggio Emilia a two years contract with exit option in 2022.

-Bnei Herzelia (2022–present)
+Bnei Herzelia (2022–2023)

-On November 23, 2022, Thompson signed with Bnei Herzliya of the Israeli Basketball Premier League.
+On November 23, 2022, Thompson signed with Bnei Herzliya of the Israeli Basketball Premier League and European Basketball Champions League.

+Return to Wisconsin (2023–2024)

+On October 30, 2023, Thompson rejoined the Wisconsin Herd.

+Return to Bayamón (2024)

+On March 22, 2024, Thompson re-signed with the Vaqueros de Bayamón, returning in April, after the G League season concluded.

+Third stint in Wisconsin (2024–2025)

+On October 28, 2024, Thompson rejoined the Wisconsin Herd.

+Back to the Vaqueros de Bayamón (2025)

+He returned to Bayamón for the 2025 season.
+On August 12, 2025, he helped the Vaqueros win their 17th championship.

+Fourth stint in Wisconsin (2025–present)

+On November 7, 2025, Thompson was named to the Wisconsin Herd opening night roster.

 FIBA senior team competitions

 Thompson played in the 2021 Americas World Cup Qualifier, and the 2022 FIBA AmeriCup.
+He also competed in the 2023 FIBA World Cup in Manila representing Puerto Rico.

+Stephen Thompson Jr. also represented Puerto Rico and competed in the Summer Olympics in Paris 2024.